 Who We Are

-I D R I S is a new Welsh Resilience Impact Group
+I D R I S is a Welsh Resilience Impact Organisation

 environmentally integrated and sustainable way.